csc-training/elements-of-hpc/parallel-computing-concepts/types-of-problems.md

   - for tightly coupled case information flow and computation alternate several times

-Programming trivially parallel algorithms is typically easier and they do not impose a high demand for the connection between the CPUs.
+Programming trivially parallel algorithms is typically easier, and they do not impose a high demand for the connection between the CPUs.
 It may even be possible to use internet-connected computers all over the world to compute something in parallel, such as in the [Folding@home](https://foldingathome.org/) project where protein folding is studied using personal computers all over the world.
-For tightly coupled algorithms, programming is usually more difficult and a low-latency, high-speed interconnect between the CPUs is essential for good performance.
+For tightly coupled algorithms, programming is usually more difficulti, and a low-latency, high-speed interconnect between the CPUs is essential for good performance.
 Weather simulation is a typical example of a tightly coupled problem on supercomputers.